 - Significantly compromises your ability to complete job tasks by affecting your pace, concentration, or persistence

-Sjogren’s syndrome is often accompanied by (or even caused by) other potentially disabling conditions.
+Sjogren’s syndrome is often accompanied by other potentially disabling conditions.
 You may qualify for disability benefits based on the total of all of your disabling conditions, even if you don’t qualify based on Sjogren’s (or any other condition) in and of itself.
 The SSA will consider the total effect of all of your disabling conditions.
 Because of this, you will want to include any and all medical or mental conditions you struggle with on your disability claim, even if they are not related to Sjogren’s syndrome.

 Many Sjogren’s syndrome disability claims which are initially denied are eventually approved during the appeals process.
 You are entitled to represent yourself throughout the process, but most claimants find it beneficial to consult a Social Security disability lawyer, especially if they are facing the appeals process.